-The transformation portion of ETL is where most of the work is done, and is the most challenging and complex part of the process.
-In fact, for most data movement initiatives, creating the data transformations – including requirements gathering, development, and testing – will be the most time consuming part of the entire project.
+The transformation portion of ETL is the most challenging and complex part of the process.
+In fact, for most data movement initiatives, creating the data transformations – including requirements gathering, development, and testing – is the most time consuming part of the entire project.
 If there is one bit of project management advice I could give around ETL, it would be this: don’t underestimate the time or effort needed to build data transformations.
-I’ve seen projects delayed significantly because it was assumed that data transformation needs were minimal.
+I’ve seen projects delayed significantly because architects or developers significantly underestimated the time required for building and testing transformations.

-The loading phase of ETL is the final leg of the process, during which data is written to where it will be permanently stored.
+The loading phase of ETL is the final leg of the process.
+This phase pushes the data to the structures where it will be permanently stored.

-By the time the data reaches the loading phase, all of the updates have been performed and the data is as good as it’s going to get.
+By the time the data reaches the loading phase of ETL, all of the updates are complete and the data is as good as it’s going to get.
 However, that doesn’t mean that the loading phase is just a simple copy operation.
 In some ETL processes, the load phase is an upsert operation, which will conditionally insert or update based on whether the rows being loaded already exist in some form in the target.
 In other cases, there are multiple destinations; for example, if you send bad data to a triage table, the load process will have two endpoints.

 Putting It All Together

-The three phases of each ETL operation – extract, transform, and load – are usually tightly coupled together.
+The three phases of each extract, transform, and load operation are usually tightly coupled together.
 As I noted earlier, the data pipeline typically exists virtually in RAM on the machine performing the ETL, so each load from source to destination typically runs in one contiguous operation.
-However, ETL processes are typically grouped together into logical units, and executed either in sequence in parallel.

 Consider an example of a retail store loading a data warehouse each night with its sales data.
 There would be an ETL process to load the table of sales transactions, but this table would depend on supporting tables – including customers, sales associates, products, among others – that describe the entities contributing to that transaction.
 Each of those tables mentioned would have its own ETL process to load the data warehouse.
 Although the individual loads could be executed on their own, there is little business value in loading just one table.
 Therefore, each of these ETL processes become smaller parts of a larger orchestrated load, which triggers each load in sequence.